I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 - Takes a few days for you to be able to transfer the money to a checking account, and is not set up to an ATM for easy withdrawals

 Since your teenager is a minor, you or a guardian will need to help them open a custodial savings account.
+Also, here's banking worksheets (PDFs) and banking activities for kids and teens to learn more about this.

 Golden Rule #3: Save Towards Something